 Applying for an ITIN

-If you want to apply for an ITIN, you’ll need to go on the IRS website and fill out the Individual Taxpayer Identification Number Form W-7.
+If you want to apply for an ITIN, you’ll need to go on the IRS Website and apply for an ITIN.
 Then you will need to attach the completed form with:

 - Your US tax return (Form 1040, what an American expat also fills out)